ejagaczewski/audit-puller/README.md

 # audit-puller
-Pulls Audit Logs from Prisma Cloud
+Pulls Audit Logs from Prisma Cloud and outputs them to CSV

 <b>Requirements and Dependencies</b>